hendricius/the-bread-code/basics/basic-dough.md

 Prepare the dough always 24 hours before baking.
 If you run out of time you can also do this faster but then have to knead more initially.
 In this case a kitchen air or a similar tool can be helpful as it will speed up the process.

-## Ingredients:
+## Ingredients

-- 450 grams of all purpose flour (high protein).
+- 500 grams of all purpose flour (high protein).
 In Germany type 550.
-- 50 grams of rye flour or 10%.
-If you have no rye, instead add 50 grams more regular flour.
-I personally love the the slightly ryish taste.
-It gives excellent Aroma in my opinion.
 - 375 grams of water or 75%.
 Experiment with more hydration as well.
 - 10 grams of salt or 2%
 - 5 grams of dry yeast or 1%